VidoTheWiz/Ghost-Buster-U6/README.md

 Ghost: https://assetstore.unity.com/packages/3d/characters/creatures/ghost-character-free-267003 \
 Ray Gun: https://sketchfab.com/3d-models/50s-style-ray-gun-42b7288de197481292cc0f511f84a0dc \
 Link to the demo video: https://horizon.meta.com/shares/37MLCRfS4Msw6Ve4i5rCzQbY5JRWKK \
-I struggled with the spawning as I did before.
+I mostly struggled with implementing the UI.
+I resolved this by asking a classmate.
+I also struggled with the spawning mechanics as I did before.
 When I did it before, it would crash my Unity.
 I looked up how to do it.
-AI wasn't helpful, but some YouTube videos were.\
+AI wasn't helpful, so I asked some students for help with it .\